rinne/node-tr-apisrv/README.md

 ## Authentication and upgrades

-Before a handler runs, `authCallback` is awaited with the same request object.
-Returning a falsy value sends `401 Unauthorized` and skips the handler.
-The callback can mutate the request object (for example, attach user information).
+Before a handler runs, `authCallback` is awaited with the request object.
+During this phase the parameter properties remain `undefined`; they are parsed only after authentication succeeds.
+Returning a falsy value lets you send your own response (for example, `401 Unauthorized`) and skips the handler.
+The callback can still mutate the request object, such as attaching user information for the handler to consume.

-When `upgradeCallback` is provided, upgrade requests (e.g. WebSocket handshakes) create a similar request wrapper containing `req`, `s`, `head`, and the parsed parameters before invoking the callback.
+When `upgradeCallback` is provided, upgrade requests (e.g. WebSocket handshakes) follow the same sequence: authentication runs first with the parameter properties unset.
+Once the callback allows the upgrade, query parameters are parsed and provided alongside `req`, `s`, and `head` before invoking the upgrade handler.

 ## Error handling